theon/theon.github.com/content/articles/arduino-auto-plant-watering-part-2.md

 ## node.js

 Cube is written in a programming language called JavaScript and node.js is a piece of software that can run JavaScript programs.
-To install it run the following command, hitting enter and typing 'y' when prompted to in order to continue.
+To install it run the following command, hitting enter and typing 'y' when prompted to.

     sudo apt-get install python-software-properties
     sudo add-apt-repository ppa:chris-lea/node.js